google-github-actions/auth/README.md

 1. Create a Workload Identity **Provider** in that pool:

+    **🛑 CAUTION!** Always add an Attribute Condition to restrict entry into the Workload Identity Pool.
+You can further restrict access in IAM Bindings, but always add a basic condition that restricts admission into the pool.
+A good default option is to restrict admission based on your GitHub organization as demonstrated below.
+Please see the [security
+    considerations][security-considerations] for more details.

     ```sh
+    # TODO: replace ${PROJECT_ID} and ${GITHUB_ORG} with your values below.

     gcloud iam workload-identity-pools providers create-oidc "my-repo" \
       --project="${PROJECT_ID}" \
       --location="global" \
       --workload-identity-pool="github" \
       --display-name="My GitHub repo Provider" \
+      --attribute-mapping="google.subject=assertion.sub,attribute.actor=assertion.actor,attribute.repository=assertion.repository,attribute.repository_owner=assertion.repository_owner" \
-      --attribute-mapping="google.subject=assertion.sub,attribute.actor=assertion.actor,attribute.repository=assertion.repository" \
+      --attribute-condition="assertion.repository_owner == '${GITHUB_ORG}'" \
       --issuer-uri="https://token.actions.githubusercontent.com"
     ```

-    The attribute mappings map claims in the GitHub Actions JWT to assertions you can make about the request (like the repository or GitHub username of the principal invoking the GitHub Action).
-These can be used to further restrict the authentication using `--attribute-condition` flags.

-    > [!IMPORTANT]
-    >
-    > You must map any claims in the incoming token to attributes before you can
+    > **❗️ IMPORTANT** You must map any claims in the incoming token to
-    > assert on those attributes in a CEL expression or IAM policy!
+    > attributes before you can assert on those attributes in a CEL expression
+    > or IAM policy!

 1. Extract the Workload Identity **Provider** resource name:

     ```sh
+    # TODO: replace ${PROJECT_ID} with your value below.

     gcloud iam workload-identity-pools providers describe "my-repo" \
       --project="${PROJECT_ID}" \
       --location="global" \